apache/apex-core/apex.md

 Apache Apex
 ================================================================================

-Apache Apex (incubating) is the industry’s only Apache 2.0 licensed open source enterprise grade unified stream and batch processing engine.
-Project Apex includes key features requested by open source developer community that are not available in current open source technologies.
+Apache Apex (incubating) is the industry’s only open source, enterprise-grade unified stream and batch processing engine.
+Apache Apex includes key features requested by open source developer community that are not available in current open source technologies.

 * Event processing guarantees
 * In-memory performance & scalability